 8.12.
-Sub-committees of the Church Council
+Subcommittees of the Church Council

-The Church Council may delegate any of its authority to a sub-committee made up of Members of the Church.
-Such sub-committees must report their activities to the Church Council at least once in every six months.
+The Church Council may delegate any of its authority to a subcommittee made up of Members and other adherents of the Church.
+Such subcommittees must report their activities and decisions to the Church Council at the frequency and with the detail required by the Council.